-According to our recent proposal \cite{Ly2025}, only energy dispersions exhibiting a nonlinear time dependence can give rise to HHG.
+According to our recent proposal \cite{Ly2025}, only energy dispersions that exhibit a nonlinear time dependence can give rise to HHG.
 We therefore focus on this second scenario and fix the precession axis along a direction perpendicular to the N\'eel order.

-While the nonlinear nature of the energy levels is transparent in the simple two-dimensional model discussed above [Eq. \eqref{bands}], analytical expressions for the spectrum are generally unavailable in more realistic settings.
-To gain further insight into the \emph{selection rules} underlying HHG in altermagnets, we therefore numerically investigate the band dynamics of a generic three-dimensional model introduced in Ref. \cite{Roig2024}.
-This model reproduces density-functional-theory calculations for a variety of altermagnetic systems, including the tetragonal altermagnet RuO$_2$.
-Without loss of generality, we focus on the single-orbital version of the model; calculations based on the two-orbital model proposed in the same reference yield similar nonlinear band dynamics.
+Although the nonlinear nature of the energy levels is transparent in the simple two-dimensional model discussed above [Eq. \eqref{bands}], analytical expressions for the spectrum are generally unavailable in more realistic settings.
+To gain further insight into the selection rules underlying HHG in AMs, we therefore numerically investigate the band dynamics of a generic three-dimensional model introduced in Ref. \cite{Roig2024}.
+This model reproduces density-functional-theory calculations for a variety of altermagnetic systems, including the tetragonal AM RuO$_2$.
+Without loss of generality, we focus on the single-orbital version of the model; calculations based on the two-orbital model (proposed in the same reference) yield similar nonlinear band dynamics.

 The underlying single-orbital Hamiltonian reads